ArneBinder/MavenApacheLicenseUtil/README.md

 --writeLicense3rdParty <tsvFile> (ALL|<project>)	Use the information of the <tsvFile> and generate LICENSE-3RD-PARTY files via templates from the resources/templates folder.
 	<tsvFile>		The enhanced (by you) tsv table stub
-	<project>		If you just want to have the LICENSE-3RD-PARTY file of a certain project, use the maven artifactId.
+	<project>		If you just want to have the LICENSE-3RD-PARTY file of a certain project, use the maven artifactId of this one.
 					"ALL" creates the LICENSE-3RD-PARTY files for all projects appearing in the <tsvFile>.
+	<currentReleaseVersion>		Only the libraries which have the <currentReleaseVersion> or string "KEEP" in the <project> column are collected.
+								"KEEP" can be used, if you have added a library manually to the list.
 ```

 ## License